vottunio/vottun-unity-sdk/README.md

     - **Type:** Float
     - **Description:** The maximum value that this attribute can have

-You can create a object of this class like this:
+You can create an object of this class like this:

 ```cs
 //With max value